TiBook

 The actual main issue is the screen (or perhaps the GPU?), which has a vertical line of hot pixels running across - it’s not a complete disaster, but it triggers me.
 The DVI port works great with an external screen; I was able to get full HD output (1920x1080 at 60Hz).
 Both mirroring and extended desktop work fine.
 I will probably continue using it with the external screen.

 I’m somewhat annoyed by the spinning rust slowdrive, but for now it’s fine to just be reminded of how absurdly fast modern NVMe storage is, compared even to 2012 standards - when SSDs started to become the norm, and a popular upgrade.
 There’s an option to employ a CompactFlash adapter, and (depending on which one I get) install up to two CF cards, which would cheaply get me an absurd (by 2002 standards) amounts of fast storage; this has become a very popular choice among Amiga enthusiasts.
+Some people have also reported success using IDE SSDs with this particular machine.

 The fan noise is also a bit annoying, especially after three years of living almost exclusively on ARM.